plewis/plewis.github.io/jc/week11.md

 The last column is new: it records the percent dissonance measured by comparing the results from the four replicate runs.

 ### 6. Nearly zero information analyses

+Use your _clean.sh_ script to remove the _simrep*_ directories and output/error files from the previous run (only do this when you're finished gathering all the information you need):

+    ./clean.sh

 Copy _zeroinfo.Rev_ to create _lowinfo.Rev_: